-There were no impairment indicators on its investment properties and property and equipment in 2020 (and 2019).
+There were no impairment indicators on its investment properties and property and equipment in 2021 and 2020.
 Accordingly, no impairment loss was recognized.
-The carrying amount of investment property and property and equipment amounted to ₱135.8 million and ₱26.7 million, respectively, as at December 31, 2020 (₱135.9 million and ₱30.2 million, respectively, as at December 31, 2019) (see Note 10 and 11).
+The carrying amount of investment property amounted to ₱135.8 million as at December 31, 2021 and 2020 (see Note 10).
+The carrying amount of property and equipment amounted to ₱26.6 million and ₱26.7 million as at December 31, 2021 and 2020, respectively (see Note 11).

-Determining the Net Retirement Asset and Retirement Expense.
-The determination of the net retirement asset and retirement expense is dependent on management's selection of certain assumptions used by actuaries in calculating such amounts.
+Determining the Net Retirement Asset and Net Retirement Benefit Expense.
+The determination of the net retirement asset and net retirement benefit expense is dependent on management's selection of certain assumptions used by actuaries in calculating such amounts.